Engee documentation

 Out[0]:

-Here is a graph of dependence of coordinates of each ray in the beam on the fourth surface (axis Y) on its coordinate on the first surface (axis X).
+Here is a graph of the dependence of the coordinates of each ray in the beam on the fourth surface (axis Y) from its coordinate on the first surface (axis X).

-The command rms_spot will return the RMS scattering of the beam on the last surface of the optical system (if you call it without additional arguments).
+Team rms_spot returns the RMS scattering of the beam on the last surface of the optical system (if called without additional arguments).

 In [ ]: